Edward Hand: American Revolution

 Hand entered the Continental Army in 1775 as a lieutenant colonel in the 1st Pennsylvania Regiment under Colonel William Thompson.
 He was promoted to colonel in 1776 and placed in command of the 1st Continental (then designated the 1st Pennsylvania).
+Hand was a key figure in the New Jersey leg of the New York and New Jersey campaign in January 1777, particularly the Battle of the Assunpink Creek, where skirmishing by Hand's riflemen slowed the attack of the British and played a part in Continental victory.

 Promoted to brigadier general in March 1777, he served as the commander of Fort Pitt, fighting British loyalists and their Indian allies.
 In early 1778, Hand led an expedition into the Ohio country to capture a small British magazine on the Cuyahoga River near Lake Erie, which could be used to supply Native American nations who had allied with the British, such as the Wyandot and the Shawnee.
 However, failing to distinguish among Native American groups, the unruly militiamen under Hand's command attacked the neutral Lenape village of Kuskusky, killing the mother, brother, and a child of Chief Hopocan, known as Captain Pipe.
 The expedition became derisively known as the Squaw Campaign.
 Hand was later recalled after serving over a year at Fort Pitt (June 1777 to August 1778), to command a brigade in Major General La Fayette's division.